psyvic/corona_study/README.md

 For ease of use, all the datasets used are on this repository, but the datasets can be downloaded directly from their sources aforementioned.

-In order to use the notebook work you will need the following packages:
+In order to use the notebook work you will need the following packages (all the packages are updated to the latest version as of setp 2020):

 - pandas
 - numpy